LuksMA/CPP/Design pattern/Strategy Design Pattern/Strategy Design Pattern.md

+In computer programming, the strategy pattern (also known as the policy pattern) is a software design pattern that enables an algorithm's behavior to be selected at runtime.

 * Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it.
 * Capture the abstraction in an interface, bury implementation details in derived classes.